The controller within the meaning of data protection and privacy laws is:

 To describe how we collect and use personal data about you in accordance with the General Data Protection Regulation (GDPR).

 What we need?

 Fire Queen Limited, will be known as the “Controller” of the personal data you provide to us.
 We only collect basic personal data about you which does not include any special categories of personal information about you (known as Special Category Data).
-This may however include your name, job title, business address, telephone numbers, email address, any training you have carried out with us (including the course date, location & expiry) & where applicable, any PPE we have supplied you in order to safely carry out the training.
+This may however include your name, job title, business address, telephone numbers, email address, any training you have carried out with us (including the course date, location and expiry) and where applicable, any PPE we have supplied you in order to safely carry out the training.
 We might need to collect other information for a specific form, feature, or other service that you may use or request.
 The content of such information will vary depending on the method of collection and the specific purpose(s) for which the information is being collected.

 Why we need it?

-We need to know basic personal data in order to provide requested information, training, goods or services, advertise additional services we provide which may benefit you or your business, allow you to apply for a job vacancy with Fire Queen Limited, protect against fraud or investigate suspected or actual illegal activity, process a legitimate legal request from law enforcement authority / government regulator or improve the services & / or systems we provide.
-We will not collect any personal data from you that we do not need to provide & oversee these services.
+We need to know basic personal data in order to provide requested information, training, goods or services, advertise additional services we provide which may benefit you or your business, allow you to apply for a job vacancy with Fire Queen Limited, protect against fraud or investigate suspected or actual illegal activity, process a legitimate legal request from law enforcement authority / government regulator or improve the services and / or systems we provide.
+We will not collect any personal data from you that we do not need to provide and oversee these services.

 What we do with it?

 We only ever use your personal data with your consent, or where it is necessary:

 - to enter into, or perform, a contract with you

 - to protect your vital interests